astroband/astrograph/README.md

 # Development

 During local development, you will need to obtain Stellar Core database.
 The easiest way is to run Stellar Core node in Docker (check [docker-stellar-core](https://github.com/mobius-network/docker-stellar-core)).
 After you will have non-empty database, you may use `DEBUG_LEDGER` argument.
 Using this argument, you can ask Astrograph to emit events from specific point in the past.
+So, you may test your application agains the same known events multiple times.

 # Usage